 Now for the fun:

 Feel free to answer #4 in the comments!
 Let’s encourage each other!
-Let me know if you do this with your homies.
+Let me know if you do this with your peoples.
 Don’t forget to IG and tag me!
 I want to know what you thought & what brilliant things you came up with!
 Find more relationship & singleness insights here!